 Notwithstanding any provision of the Retirement System to the contrary, the maximum annual benefit payable in the form of a straight life annuity from the Retirement System on behalf of a Participant, when combined with any benefits from another qualified benefit plan maintained by the City, shall not exceed the amount permitted by Section 415 of the Internal Revenue Code.

 Any benefit payable to a Participant pursuant to Section 4 of this act shall commence not later than the April 1 immediately following the calendar year in which the Participant attains age 70 1/2 or, if later, the April 1 immediately following the calendar year in which the Participant terminates service.
-Additionally, the distribution of any such benefit must satisfy the minimum distribution requirements set forth in this paragraph and must be consistent with Treasury Regulations, as of the required beginning date.
-The minimum distribution for a calendar year equals the Participant's nonforfeitable Accrued Benefit at the beginning of the year divided by the Participant's life expectancy or, if applicable, the joint and last survivor expectancy of the participant and his Designated Beneficiary.
-The minimum distribution shall be computed by using the life expectancy multiples under Treasury Regulation 1.72-9.
+Additionally, the distribution of any such benefit must satisfy the minimum distribution requirements set forth in this paragraph and must be consistent with U.S. Treasury Regulations, as of the required beginning date.
+The minimum distribution for a calendar year equals the Participant's nonforfeitable Accrued Benefit at the beginning of the year divided by the Participant's life expectancy or, if applicable, the joint and last survivor expectancy of the Participant and his Designated Beneficiary.
+The minimum distribution shall be computed by using the life expectancy multiples under U.S. Treasury Regulation 1.72-9.
 The minimum distribution for a calendar year subsequent to the first calendar year for which a minimum distribution is required may be computed by re-determining the applicable life expectancy.
-However, there shall be no re-determination of the joint life and last survivor expectancy of the Participant and a non-spouse Designated Beneficiary in a manner which takes into account any adjustment to a life expectancy other then the Participant's life expectancy.
+However, there shall be no re-determination of the joint life and last survivor expectancy of the Participant and a non-spouse Designated Beneficiary in a manner which takes into account any adjustment to a life expectancy other than the Participant's life expectancy.
 A distribution to the Participant in the form of a life annuity, joint and survivor annuity, or an annuity over a fixed period will satisfy the minimum distribution requirements of this paragraph if the method of distribution provides non-increasing payments or otherwise satisfies Treasury Regulations.
 If the Participant dies after the payment of his benefit has commenced, the death benefit provided by this act shall be paid over a period which does not exceed the payment period which had commenced.
 If a Participant dies prior to the time the payment of his benefit commences, the death benefit provided by this act shall be paid over a period not exceeding: (i) five years after the date of the Participant's death; or (ii) if the Beneficiary is a Designated Beneficiary, over the Designated Beneficiary's life or life expectancy.
 No payment of benefit over a period described in (ii) shall be permitted, unless the payment of such benefit to the Designated Beneficiary will commence no later than one year after the date of the Participant's death, or, if later, and the Designated Beneficiary is the Participant's surviving spouse, the date the Participant would have attained age 70 1/2.
 The life expectancy multiples under Treasury Regulation 1.72-9 shall be used for purposes of applying this paragraph.
 The life expectancy of a Participant's surviving spouse may be recalculated not more frequently than annually, but the life expectancy of a non-spouse Designated Beneficiary may not be recalculated after the commencement of payment of benefits to the Designated Beneficiary.
 Any amount paid to a Participant's child, which becomes payable to the Participant's surviving spouse upon the child's attaining the age of majority, shall be treated as paid to the Participant's surviving spouse for purposes of applying this paragraph.